Ozzieb93/WDI_PROJECT_3/readme.md

 ##Future Features
 -----------------
-* The ability for users to send private messages or email to each other.
+* The ability for users to send private messages or email each other.
 * Using a payment API so users can transfer money for jobs that require money.
 * Users can create a list of favourite people that they like to ask/help.
 * An achievements system where users earn medals after completing a certain number of jobs.